 This was as far as I got with a numerical approach.
 I was unable to solve the problem either way, though obviously an analytical solution is preferable.
 In fact, the general problem has been solved for at least one solution.

-There is at least one solution, called the canonical form of the polyhedron.
+The solution just mentioned is called the canonical form of the polyhedron.
 This form has an intersphere such that every edge is tangent to it, the sphere centre is the centre of gravity of the tangent points, and every edge of the dual polyhedron shares the same tangent points.
 It is a theorem that every convex polyhedron can be morphed into such a form, which has earned it the title "canonical".
-The reciprocal with respect to the intersphere is known as the canonical dual.
+The reciprocal with respect to the intersphere is known as its canonical dual.

 But is the canonical figure the only solution?
 For example the canonical quadrilateral is the square, yet other self-dual quadrilaterals exist.
-Might there be other arrangements where, as with certain parallelograms, the dual figures are congruent but not canonical?
+Might there be other hendecahedral morphs where the dual figures are congruent but not canonical?

 Cundy, H.M. and Rollett, A.P.; Mathematical Models, OUP, 1961.